sayonetech/fastapi-boilerplate/README.md

 1. Start the docker-compose stack

-   The backend require Redis which can be started together using `docker-compose`.
+   The backend require Redis and Postgres which can be started together using `docker-compose`.

    ```bash
    docker compose -p madcrow up -d